 - Change the administrator email address.

-- Create a new administrator calendar link.
+- Create a new administrator link.

 - Delete the old administrator link.

 If you cannot access your administrator link, and do not have a user set up with administrator permission, please contact firstname.lastname@example.org with the following information: